smallvictories/developers/README.md

 ```
 .
 ├── themes-custom                  # custom themes
-│   ├── djh-photo-theme            # generated files when creating a new SV site
+│   ├── jdh-photo-theme            # generated files when creating a new SV site
 │   └── unstack                    # compiled theme HTML when exporting an SV site
 .
 ```